IPS-Hosting/game-images/arma3-win/README.md

 * **start** Only start the arma3 server without installing or updating.

 ## Data persistence
-Game server data is kept in `C:/Users/ContainerUser/Desktop/arma3server`.
+Game server data is kept in `C:/Users/ContainerUser/arma3server`.
+In addition to that, the SteamCMD and its data is kept in `C:/Users/ContainerUser/steamcmd`.
-By default a volume will be auto-created which will persist the game server data across server restarts.
+By default 2 volumes will be auto-created which will persist the data across server restarts.
 When you re-create the container, a new volume is created and you can't access the old data unless you manually mount the old volume.
 See https://docs.docker.com/storage/volumes/ for more information.

-To persist the game server data on the host filesystem, use `-v /absolute-path/on/host:C:/Users/ContainerUser/Desktop/arma3server` when creating the docker container.
+To persist the game server data on the host filesystem, use `-v C:/path/on/host:C:/Users/ContainerUser/arma3server` when creating the docker container.

 ## Ports
 * 2302/udp (game)